< Back to Bikes

 No brake adapter is needed for a 160mm rotor.
 However, many manufacturers make adapters for larger rotor sizes, in which case you would need a 160mm direct mount/ post to post adapter.

-The Mach 4 was designed for either a 100mm or 120mm fork.
-We use a 120mm fork in all our complete bike builds (although for special orders you can request a 100mm).
-The maximum travel length that can be used on the Mach 4 is 130mm travel.
+The Mach 4 was designed for forks lengths between 100mm and 130mm travel.
+We use a 130mm fork in all our complete bike builds (although for special orders you can request a 100mm).

-We use a Fox 120mm, 34 forks with a 44mm offset in all our complete bike builds.
-The 100mm travel special order option also features 44mm offset.
+We use a 44mm offset in all our complete bike builds.

 For the small, medium and large Mach 4 Carbon frames, the eye-to-eye shock length is 7.25 inches and the stroke length is 1.75 inches.
 The size x-small frame has an eye-to-eye shock length of 6.5 inches and the stroke length is 1.5 inches.